vivisabadoti/ambc/README.md

 # ambc
-Code in C++ for the Automated Mattson Bean Cooker
+Click in the file ambc.ino fo view and download the code in C++ for the Automated Mattson Bean Cooker.
-File name: ambc.ino